soccerthomas/ai110-module3show-musicrecommendersimulation-starter/README.md

 - What happened when you changed the weight on genre from 2.0 to 0.5
 - What happened when you added tempo or valence to the score
-- How did your system behave for different types of users
+- How did your system behave for different types of users Experiments You Tried
+Lowering the genre weight from 2.0 to 0.5 made the results more diverse but sometimes returned songs that felt mismatched.
+Adding tempo as a scored feature helped separate high-energy tracks from slower ones even within the same genre.
+Testing with a "calm" user profile versus an "energetic" one produced noticeably different results.
+The calm profile surfaced low-energy, slow-tempo songs while the energetic profile returned fast, intense tracks.

 ---